In this post, I will share my best practices for getting a handle on your SPF record.

 From a security perspective, over-authorization of unnecessary SPF entries creates a potential attack vector.
 If an adversary gains access to any infrastructure listed in an SPF record, they can bypass your SPF and DMARC to send DMARC-compliant email.

-, or by using an SPF macro that uses a subdomain for a static sender, allowing you to continue sending from your main domain (e.g., news@yourdomain.com
+- Using an SPF macro that points to a subdomain allows you to continue sending from your main domain, but only from a fixed/static sender address (e.g.,

 How to get a handle on your SPF record